telliott99/MyUnix/brew2.rst

     end
     >

-While we (or at least I) could not write one of these things, I can sort of puzzle it out.
+While we (or at least I) could not write one of these things without more understanding, I can sort of puzzle it out.

 The script is the definition of a class, an object that has both data and code, which can be utilized by the machinery of Homebrew (defined in some other place).
-I can't make out that much of how this works, but there is a URL for the source (and a digest to check authenticity), as well digests for the "bottles" which are pre-built versions of the software that differ as OS X has changed recently.
+There is a URL for the source (and an ``sha1`` digest to check authenticity), as well digests for the "bottles" which are pre-built versions of the software that differ as OS X has changed recently.

-There is a ``test`` which looks like a program that does ``#include <png.h>`` and then uses two functions from it (``png_create_write_struct`` and ``png_destroy_write_struct``).
+There is a ``test`` which looks like a program that does ``#include <png.h>`` and then uses two functions from it (``png_create_write_struct`` and ``png_destroy_write_struct``), which presumably is built and run to test that the library works properly.

 The last part includes values for all settings need to build the program.
 Above it is ``install`` which presumably is the instructions to install the library.